bdeboe/isc-sql-utils/README.md

-# isc-sql-utils
+# IRIS SQL Utilities

-Various utilities from the SQL cookbook
+Various recipes from my SQL cookbook for warping your storage from baguette to croissant and back.